 Imagine getting hired for a sales position and not being offered the right mix of incentive compensation.
 Lack of motivation is going to become the first hindrance in this case which would directly translate to the organization’s bottom line in the long run.

-For any sales organization to keep churning the financial wheel of success, the Sales Commission plan must be designed in such a way that not only satisfies the star sellers but also encourages low performers to meet the expectations.
+To ensure the continuous financial success of a sales organization, the employee incentive program, specifically the Sales Commission plan, should be thoughtfully designed.
+It should aim to not only incentivize and reward top performers but also motivate and encourage underperforming employees to meet the organization's expectations.
 Failure to do so not only makes the sales leaders look bad but also negatively impacts the revenue wheel of the organization leading to both financial and reputation loss in the industry.

-However, designing and implementing a sales compensation plan or incentive plan can be tricky to get right.
-If you are looking for a mantra for it, there isn’t any.
-Each organization is different and so are the employees and environment that they thrive in.
+Nonetheless, creating and implementing individual incentives or a sales compensation plan can be challenging to perfect.
+There is no one-size-fits-all approach or mantra for this task.
+Each organization is unique, as are the employees and the environment in which they excel.
 Understanding their expectations from the organization is really the key to creating the best compensation plan.

 The main purpose of sales comp best practices is to drive employees to achieve the targeted results.
 There are several factors you need to consider when drawing up your team’s compensation structure.